19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 You need a US Visa to enter Alaska, as it is a state of the US.
 The only exception is Canada since Canadian citizens can travel to the US without a visa.

 Not sure what to pack for your upcoming trip to Fairbanks?
-I’ve created the ultimate packing list and a free, downloadable checklist for you to ensure that you have everything you need for your trip to Alaska.
+Iโve created the ultimate packing list and a free, downloadable checklist to ensure you have everything you need for your trip to Alaska.

 - The University of Alaska Museum of the North